 NPAWS was born in 2020 out of concern for the well being of animals within the care of North Providence Animal Control.
-The current facility and services are severely inadequate.
+The antiquated facility and services were severely inadequate.

 Three long time friends and residents of North Providence came together to address the longstanding, desperate need for a new shelter, and the introduction of basic, essential sheltering programs and services.